VianetManagement/the-captain-rails/README.md

   # Alternatively you can also define a class that contains a `call/1` method
    config.subscribe("Account Abuse", AccountManagment::Abuse.new)

-   # If you wish for all events to pass through a single entry point or you wanna log something about any webhook
+   # If you wish for all events to pass through a single entry point or you want to log something about any webhook
    # passthrough
    config.all { |event| ... }